keyboard-ergonomics/keymacs/README.md

 See [Control Layer](https://github.com/keyboard-ergonomics/control-layer).

-## Project status after 4 years
+## Project status after 5 years

 One thing that I know today — the keyboard layout optimization is endless process :)

 I mostly satisfied with current results.
-I have moved to [Ergodox EZ keyboard](http://ergodox-ez.com) and [adapted Keymacs layout to it](https://github.com/grafov/qmk_firmware/tree/master/keyboards/ergodox_ez/keymaps/grafov).
+In 2017 I moved to [Ergodox EZ keyboard](http://ergodox-ez.com) and [adapted Keymacs layout to it](https://github.com/grafov/qmk_firmware/tree/master/keyboards/ergodox_ez/keymaps/grafov).
 It looks [like